Skip to content

 Protect network topology

-SIP messages can reveal private IP addresses, server names, routing paths and vendor-specific details.
+SIP messages can reveal private IP addresses, server names, routing paths and vendor details.
 Normalization removes or rewrites sensitive fields.

 • Contact header control